Mackbellemore/soen-390/README.md

 Husky is set up at the root of the project.

-Husky will run Prettier before ever commit (pre-commit hook).
+Husky will run Prettier before every commit (pre-commit hook).
 This will ensure that we have consistent code style across all developers.

 Husky only currently runs in the `client` directory.